FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 1. In **Create a code signing profile:**
      1. Type in a name for this profile.
      1. For the **Device hardware platform**, select: "Windows Simulator".
+(This is the generic template that do not tight to any specific hardware platform and allow customize in the subsequent steps).
      1. Under **Code signing certificate**, choose "Select", then choose the certificate that you created with AWS CLI earlier.
      1. Under "Path name of code signing certificate on device", enter "sss:00223344".